CataCsas/enterprise-homelab/README.md

 - [`detection-cases/`](./security/detection-cases/)

 ### Supporting Assets
-- `docs/assets/cloud/` – contains screenshots used in the Cloud exercises
+- `docs/assets/cloud/` – screenshots used in Cloud exercises
-- `docs/assets/jira/` – contains screenshots used in the Jira exercises
+- `docs/assets/jira/` – screenshots used in Jira exercises

 > Screenshots are referenced in their respective documentation files and do not require additional standalone documentation.

 ---